codewithcheese/jupyter-kernel-mcp/README.md

 ## Project description

-With _Jupyter Kernel MCP_ you can execute Python code in persistent, isolated environments that maintain state between executions—perfect for AI agents performing complex data analysis workflows.
+With _Jupyter Kernel MCP_ you can execute **Python, TypeScript, and JavaScript** code in persistent, isolated environments that maintain state between executions—perfect for AI agents performing complex data analysis and development workflows.

 _Jupyter Kernel MCP_ helps you build stateful AI agent workflows that can load datasets, perform transformations, and analyze results across multiple interactions without losing variables or computed state.